A buyers' guide featuring the best boots for players with wide feet

 – As the name suggests, these don’t come with much in the way of protection

-That concludes our rundown of the best rugby boots for players with wide feet.
+That concludes our rundown of the best rugby boots for wide feet.

 Please follow Rugby World on Facebook, Instagram and Twitter.